-A lifelong dancer, Saroya has been devoted to the art of Middle Eastern dance since 1980.
+Saroya has been devoted to the art of Middle Eastern dance all her adult life.
 She is fascinated by the wide variety of dance styles and ethnicities encompassed within the dance form.
 Saroya currently offers classes in all levels of dance experience and covers many topics, including Turkish, Persian, Tunisian, and Egyptian styles; props including veil, cane, and zills; and performance embellishments such as stage presence and improvisation.

 Saroya began her teaching career with the University of South Carolina’s Continuing Education Department.
 She has been teaching Middle Eastern dance continuously since 1990.
 In addition to her current beginner, intermediate, and advanced level group classes, she provides private coaching to professional performers.
-Saroya has been invited to teach specialty classes and perform for groups including Hadassah, the City of Pine Lake, Emory University, and Georgia State University.
-Saroya was a featured instructor at the 2002 Daughters of the Nile Middle Eastern Dance Festival and has been asked to return again for the 2003 Festival.
+Saroya has been invited to teach specialty classes and perform for groups including Hadassah, the City of Pine Lake, Emory University, Georgia State University, American Kidney Services, Chinese-American Cultural Association, Georgia Gwinnett College, Mercer University, The Friends School, and Future Seekers youth enrichment program.